titunian/Auk/README.md

 ==============

-Auk is a soundcloud-echonest based radio which returns http streams of similar tracks(radio) to the root_track
+Auk is a soundcloud-echonest based stream fetcher which returns http streams of similar tracks(radio) to a root_track

 1. How to setup: